AutoCAD or SolidWorks, which software is a better choice in 2020? Is there a clear winner between the two?

 6. Mobile Apps

-Both software companies have developed apps that allow you to view and modify drawings via a smartphone or tablet.
+Both software companies offer apps that allow you to view and modify drawings via a smartphone or tablet.
 I personally cringe at the idea of drafting something on my smartphone, and you probably feel the same way.
 (If you don’t, then you should…)

 This can throw off my day and keep my client/boss waiting, tapping his foot and biting his fingernails until I can finish the changes.
-Well, with the mobile app, I can just make the same tiny little changes on my phone and email the updated file.
-The more I think about it, the more I realize that this happens pretty often…maybe I should get the mobile app…
+Well, with the mobile app, I can make the same tiny little changes on my phone and email the updated file.
+The more I think about it, the more I realize that this happens pretty often…Maybe I should get the mobile app, after all.

 Solidworks strikes me as a “crowd favorite,” so to speak.
 When you do a quick search on YouTube for instructional videos, you will find some great (and even funny) content.
 Solidworks just seems to be popular… almost…viral.